 Undertaking a Comprehensive Master Planning Process

 Being the highly “planful” (if this is not a word elsewhere, it is at Hiram) campus that we are, Hiram has also embarked on a comprehensive master planning process in late fall.
 To facilitate this process, we have contracted a Cleveland-based planning and architectural firm, DLR Group.

 The master plan will help officials enhance and strengthen key buildings, green spaces, sections of the historic village, and the connections that tie them all together as part of Hiram College’s legacy.
 In doing so, the plan will help us design a conceptual roadmap to guide the future growth and development of the College.
 Members from the DLR Group hosted a first round of focus groups in November.
 It included over 90 faculty, staff, students, and village officials.
 DLR will be on campus several more times this spring.
 Like all processes here, this one is inclusive and transparent, so if you want to be involved in a focus group or conversation, please contact Phil Eaves at EavesPJ@hiram.edu.
 So far, early projects associated with the plan include:

 - The first floor of the Library will continue to be transformed into the Hiram Learning and Technology Collaborative, a space that houses Tech and Trek and Hiram Connect (which includes Career and Academic Development, Study Away, and Student Research).

-- Our century homes are also getting tech upgrades in the near future.
+- Our century homes will be outfitted with new technology upgrades in the near future.
 Gerstacker received several technology enhancements including the modernization of several classrooms and the installation of a digital signage system.

 News of the Fundraising and Alumni Relations Fronts